Judith Thurman

-She is a staff writer for The New Yorker magazine.
+Thurman is a staff writer for The New Yorker.

-Early life and education
+Early life

-In 1967, Thurman graduated from Brandeis University with a Bachelor of Arts for her post-secondary education.
+In 1967, Thurman graduated from Brandeis University with a bachelor's degree.

 Early work

-She began her literary career as a poet and translator.
-The Covent Garden Press, in London, published her first book of poems, Putting My Coat On, in 1972.
+Thurman began her literary career as a poet and translator.
+The Covent Garden Press in London published her first book of poems, Putting My Coat On, in 1972.

-In the 1970s, Atheneum, in New York, published I Became Alone, a book of essays on women poets, for young people, and a volume of poetry for children, Flashlight, which has been regularly anthologized for more than forty years.
+In the 1970s, Atheneum Books published I Became Alone, a book of essays on women poets for young people, and a volume of poetry for children, Flashlight, which has been regularly anthologized for more than forty years.

 In 1973, Thurman returned to New York after five years in Europe and began to contribute to the newly launched Ms. magazine.
 Her essays introduced relatively unknown women writers to a new audience.
 They included the French poet Louise Labé and the Mexican poet Juana Inés de la Cruz.
 Thurman's translations of their work appeared in the Penguin Book of Women Poets.
 She also wrote about Gertrude Stein, Jean Rhys, Caryl Churchill, and Isak Dinesen, among others.
 Thurman worked at Brooklyn College as an adjunct professor from 1973 to 1975.
 For the remainder of the 1970s, Thurman had three publications while writing a biography.

 Writing career

 Biographies

-In the mid 1970s, Thurman began writing a biography on Isak Dinesen after being convinced by a representative from St. Martin's Press.
+In the mid-1970s, Thurman began writing a biography on Isak Dinesen after being convinced by a representative from St. Martin's Press.
 During her eight year writing process, Thurman stopped writing her biography after experiencing writer's block and anxiety.
 After resuming her writing, Thurman's biography, Isak Dinesen: The Life of A Storyteller, was published by St. Martin's Press in 1982.
-It won the National Book Award for nonfiction, in 1983, and served as the basis for Sydney Pollack's Academy Award-winning film, Out of Africa, on which Thurman served as an Associate Producer.
+It won the National Book Award for Nonfiction, in 1983, and served as the basis for Sydney Pollack's 1985 film Out of Africa, on which Thurman served as an Associate Producer.